muxinc/nextjs-video-ai-workflows/context/application-explained.md

   - clean speaker-on-stage content
   - talks with slides (good for storyboard + summary)

-For localization:
+For each integration level:

-- Ensure at least one talk has a good baseline caption track (English)
+- **Level 1**: Pre-run `getSummaryAndTags` on all talks so the index shows AI titles/tags immediately
-- Pre-generate 1–2 translated caption tracks and 1 dubbed audio track for the “wow” factor
+- **Level 2**: Pre-generate 1–2 translated caption tracks and 1 dubbed audio track on select talks
-- Pre-render 2–3 clips (9:16) so the “Clips” section looks alive on first load
+- **Level 3**: Pre-render 2–3 clips (9:16) so the "Clips" section looks alive on first load

 ---

 ## What makes this a strong showcase

-- It’s **real assets** in a real player, not just logs.
+- It's **real assets** in a real player, not just logs or JSON responses.
+- It teaches a **clear progression**: sync → basic async → custom workflow.
-- It demonstrates both:
+- It demonstrates the **full integration pattern**:
-  - **analysis** (summary/tags/clip suggestions) and
-  - **asset augmentation** (tracks added back to Mux) plus
-  - **derivative creation** (rendered social assets).
+  - `@mux/ai` for video intelligence primitives
+  - Vercel Workflows for reliable async orchestration
+  - Remotion for video rendering (showing how to extend beyond the SDK)
 - The UI ties workflows directly to user-facing product value:
+  - better discovery (summarization)
+  - better accessibility (captions, dubbing)
-  - better discovery, better accessibility, more shareable distribution.
+  - more shareable distribution (social clips)